kir3all/Crypter/README.md

-# Crypter
-RC4 Encryption program with command control
+# CrypterEncryption program with command control